Estimated reading time: 12 minutes

 - URL Typo – Making a website’s URL close to another well-established URL in hopes of gaining traffic from accidental typos.

-In summary, DO NOT use Black Hat SEO tactics!
-Also, never buy into SEO services that promote buying backlinks/followers, even if they claim otherwise!
-These tactics won’t give good, organic results!
+In summary, DO NOT use Black Hat SEO tactics, and never buy into SEO services that promote buying backlinks/followers, even if they claim otherwise!

 → On-page SEO